mohanmca/professional_certification/aws/1_4_aws_cost_optimization_anki.md

 ## AWS Cost optimization

-* Continiously measure
+* Continuously measure
 * Pay for what you need than "Pay for what you use"
 * Use consolidated billing
-* Use AWS Orgnization to centrally manage governance policies
+* Use AWS Organization to centrally manage governance policies
 * Prefer convertible RI if not standard RI

 ## AWS Governance